sneat-team/mockingo/README.md

 func TestMyFunc(t *testing.T) {

-  // mock helper to store history of calls with passed arguments mockedSomeFunc = mockingo.NewMockedFunc(t, "someFunc")
+  // Create mock helper to store history of calls with passed arguments.
+  // Parameter `t *testing.T` is needed to call `t.Helper()` inside to improve call stack reporting.
+  // This reduces boilerplate code in your unit tests. mockedSomeFunc = mockingo.NewMockedFunc(t, "someFunc") // Name argument is used in error output if asserts are failing

   // replace pointer to our dependency with a mock that uses helper to store information about call someFunc = func(a, b string) string {
     mockedSomeFunc.Called(mockingo.NewArgument("a", a), mockingo.NewArgument("b", b))
     return a + b
   }

+  const (
-  const expectedResult = "A1B1A2B2A3B3"
+    expectedResult = "A1B1A2B2A3B3"

-  const numberOfCalls = 3
+    numberOfCalls = 3 // The 3d argument to `MyFunc()`
+  )

   // Call to function we test and assert it result if result := MyFunc("A", "B", numberOfCalls); result != expectedResult {
     t.Errorf("Expected result is '%v', actual result is '%v'", expectedResult, result) }

-  mockedSomeFunc.AssertCalledAtLeastOnce(true) // True means is fatal if condition is not met mockedSomeFunc.AssertCalledExactly(numberOfCalls) // Verify our dependency was called expected number of times
+  // Because we passed `t *testing.T` to the `NewMockedFunc()` it will report problem line propery mockedSomeFunc.AssertCalledAtLeastOnce(true) // True means is fatal if condition is not met mockedSomeFunc.AssertCalledExactly(numberOfCalls) // Verify our dependency was called expected number of times